golemfactory/golem-docs/src/pages/docs/golem/payments/golem-token-conversion.md

 Just like any transactions on the Ethereum Mainnet require ETH, operations on the Polygon network require Polygon's equivalent - MATIC.

 - You can use the bridge to exchange other tokens to MATICs, or
-- you can buy MATICS directly on trading platform or
+- You can buy MATICS directly on trading platform or
-- if you posses GLM you can swap them for Matics.
+- If you possess GLM you can swap them for MATICs.

 [//]: <> ( see https://www.reddit.com/r/GolemProject/comments/r3ejkl/guide_part_2_l2_glm_to_exchange_swapping_glm_for/ )